 If you passed your driving test before the 1st of January 1997, the good news is that you do not need to sit the CPC case studies test.
-For those who passed after this date you will need to the sit the CPC test and this will be done at your local DCA Centre where the theory tests take place.
+For those who passed after this date, you will need to then sit the CPC test and this will be done at your local DVSA Theory Test Centre.

-After you have passed your theory test you will be able to move onto practical LGV driver training.
-We advise and discuss with our customers the best course for them and arrange appropriate measure for them to start learning.
-We will then enroll you onto a course and these take place during the working week, testing however can be arranged on Saturday or during the week.
+After you have passed your theory test you will be able to move onto practical LGV 2 Cat C Training.
+We advise and discuss with our customers the best course for them and arrange the appropriate measures for them to start learning.
+We will then enrol you onto a course and these take place during the working week, testing however can be arranged on Saturday or during the week.

 Our practical training sessions are completed over a period of four to five days.

 This will give you enough time to go around the different test routes and will give you the time to try the various exercises you will need to learn in order to pass your test.
 It will also give your instructors a good indication on your strengths and weakness and they will be able to assess if you are ready to take your test.